 In any case, gifts for your marijuana-using friends and self are abundant, creative, and, often, beautiful.

-At the Maine cannabis show in mid-October, we met the creative tinkerers behind Maine Cannabis Gifts, based in Auburn.
+At the Maine cannabis show, we met the creative tinkerers behind Maine Cannabis Gifts, based in Auburn.
 Co-owners Joe and Lisa Elichaa sold a commercial building a few years ago to a cannabis retailer.
 Joe Elichaa didn’t get along well with retirement, so he began helping around the new business, soon inventing a useful type of apron, called the leafing debris apron, as a convenience for workers trimming and pulling leaves.
 Then he acquired a bunch of unused wooden platters in a friend’s barn (so Maine) and began to carve and develop them into a line of beautiful dab rig trays.

 (Elichaa reworked some of the raw wood into ordinary service trays, with a laser-drawn image of a lobster, with a joint in his claw.)